jackbrighton/jackbrighton.github.io/_posts/2015-05-03-storytelling-workshop.md

 This was the focus of the April 27th workshop sponsored by PBS and Detroit Public Television, and facilitated by [Columbia University’s Learn Do Share Center]( http://www.learndoshare.net/).
 But this wasn’t your normal PBS/local station meetup.
 I found myself in a room of people from just about every walk of community life: teachers, filmmakers, technologists, public health workers, and artists.
 About half the attendees were from public TV and radio stations, and the rest were simply people who care about Detroit.

-At one point I was at a table with six other people none of whom work for public media in a deep conversation about the public media station of the future.
+At one point I was at a table with six other people, none of whom work for public media, in a deep conversation about how public media could extend its impact.
 They were so enthusiastic about helping public media serve their community, and about joining forces in a way that could serve our mission.
 They were there to collaborate with us in creating the public media of the future.

 ## What does a future public media station look like?